proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

 generation, but in this way we would be copying and not actually testing how passwords are created.

-We decide to take a different approach: since passwords are available to the users as the result of creating a new account (i.e. `create_count/1` calls), they should be treated and tested exactly as such.
+We can take a different approach: since passwords are available to the users as the result of creating a new account (i.e. `create_count/1` calls), they should be treated and tested exactly as such.
 In order to achieve this, we will use the state of the abstract state machine.
 This is defined as follows: